akozdrow/batch-processing-demo/README.md

 1. Navigate to the S3 section of the AWS console.
 2. Create an S3 bucket with the default options selected.
 Assume that the name "video-batch-processing-bucket" is chosen and given to the bucket.
 3. Within the newly created bucket, create two folders.
+Title one folder "unprocessed-vdeos" and title the other folder "watermarks".
+4. Upload [this watermark](https://raw.githubusercontent.com/akozdrow/batch-processing-demo/master/watermark.png) or any other watermark you wish to use on your videos into the newly created watermarks folder.
-Title one folder "unprocessed-vdeos" and title the other folder "watermarks". *CONTEXT:* When a new .mp4 video is uploaded into the unprocessed-videos folder, this will trigger an event (the event will be configured in the Lambda section) that kicks off the video watermarking process.
+*CONTEXT: When a new .mp4 video is uploaded into the unprocessed-videos folder, this will trigger an event (the event will be configured in the Lambda section) that kicks off the video watermarking process.
 The watermarks folder is a place to store various watermarks which can be applied onto uploaded videos.
-Processed videos will be reuploaded directly into the bucket and will not sit within any folder.
+Processed videos will be reuploaded directly into the bucket and will not sit within any folder.*

 ### II.
 Create the Necessary IAM Roles with the Correct Policies Attached